legalbox/lb_js_scalableApp/README.txt

-  2010-06-15, v1.1.1, Minor additions in base DOM Listener 2010-06-18, v1.2.0, onHashChange listener can now be removed or replaced 2010-06-22, v1.2.1, fixes and updates in Google Closure (base,array,debug)
+  2010-06-15, v1.1.1, Minor additions in base DOM Listener 2010-06-18, v1.2.0, onHashChange listener can now be removed or replaced 2010-06-22, v1.2.1, fixes and updates in Google Closure (base,array,debug) 2010-07-27, v1.2.2, Sandbox is now using factory to create/destroy listeners